 Houston 18-Wheeler Semi-Truck Accident Lawyers

 With more than 3,200 miles of interstate highways crisscrossing our state and our economic dependence on the petroleum and transit industries, Texas roadways host significant large truck traffic year around.
-At the Nava Law Group, our Houston truck accident attorneys know that the more truck traffic on our roadways, the greater potential for life-threatening accidents to occur.
+At the Nava Law Group, P.C., our Houston truck accident attorneys know that the more truck traffic on our roadways, the greater potential for life-threatening accidents to occur.

 Severe injuries can lead to long-term medical care that is expensive and exhausting, taking you away from work and a regular paycheck for weeks, months, or even years.
 In some cases, Houston truck accidents and their serious injuries can keep you from returning to work completely, leaving your family with critical financial hardships.